A-iPower SUA2000i (Discontinued)

 The control panel includes the following 2 AC outlets:

-In addition, it provides 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which you may charge your batteries with ease.
+Additionally, it offers 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which charging your batteries is made easy.

 This A-iPower generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor (included).
 However, it is still not quite RV ready.